 8. What are you doing to ensure you continue to grow and develop as an HR leader? any resources you’d recommend to HR colleagues?

-I keep my SHRM membership active and I try and stay active with local SHRM Chapters and attend and/or participate in as many learning opportunities as possible such as webinars, conferences, podcast etc.
+I keep my SHRM membership active and I try to stay active with local SHRM Chapters and attend and/or participate in as many learning opportunities as possible such as webinars, conferences, podcasts etc.

-Hum, great question!
+Hmm, great question.
 I have never really given this thought.
 I would have to say “We Will Rock You” by Queen.
-I feel like HR professionals ROCK it every day!
+I feel like HR professionals ROCK it every day.

 10. What books or podcasts would you recommend to your HR peers?